dovbyk/manim-video-generator/README.md

 ## Project Overview

-This project is used to visualize any mathematical concepts or theorems in an animated version using the powerful `Manim` library and the Gemini API.
+This project is used to visualize any mathematical concepts or machine learning algorithms in an animated version using the powerful `Manim` library and the Gemini API.
 You just have to give prompt to Gemini and it will generate a script for you.
 Simply run the script and get the video.

 ## ℹ️ Setup